Mids pitching staff allows one run and strikes out 11

-Kostacopoulos became the 37th-active NCAA Division I head coach to reach the 700-win plateau as he achieved the mark last season.
-Now in his 24th year as a collegiate head coach, he enters 2013 with an all-time record of 709-499-6 (.586).
-He has won more than 30 games 14 times during his career and boasted a winning percentage of .500 or better 18 times in his career.
+Kostacopoulos became the 31st-active NCAA Division I head coach to reach the 800-win plateau as he achieved the mark in February of 2016.
+Through 28 years as a collegiate head coach, he has an all-time record of 877-603-7 (.599).
+He has won more than 30 games 17 times during his career and boasted a winning percentage of .500 or better 22 times in his career.
 The Middletown, Conn., native guided the Midshipmen to three-consecutive 30-win seasons from 2006-08 - a first in program history.
-In fact, prior to his arrival, Navy had posted three 30-win campaigns in the program's first 109 years.
+In fact, prior to his arrival, Navy had posted three 30-win campaigns in the program’s first 109 years.
 Kostacopoulos and the Mids are currently on another three-year run of 30-plus wins (2015-pres.).

-Kostacopoulos has guided several players that went on to play in the professional ranks, including Toronto Blue Jays shortstop John McDonald and former major league infielder Lou Merloni.
+Before Harris, Kostacopoulos had coached several players that went on to play in the professional ranks, including former MLB infielders John McDonald and Lou Merloni.

-Last season, Kostacopoulos led Navy to its second consecutive Patriot League tournament appearance after finishing second in the regular season.
+In 2013, Kostacopoulos led Navy to its third consecutive Patriot League tournament appearance after finishing second in the regular season.
 In 2011, he led Navy to the both the Patriot League regular season and tournament championships as the Mids earned an automatic bid to the NCAA Tournament.
 Kostacopoulos was named Patriot League Coach of the Year and a total of six Mids were named to the All-Patriot League Teams.

 The 2011 NCAA Tournament appearance was the fifth of Kostacopoulos' career as he previously guided Providence (1992, '95) and Maine (2002, '05) to the postseason.
-The Mids' 33 wins marked the third-highest total in program history, while their runs (358) and hits (530) were both good for second on Navy's all-time list.
-The pitching staff set a new program record with a total of 423 strikeouts.
+The Mids' 33 wins marked the fourth-highest total in program history, while their runs (358) and hits (530) were both good for second on Navy's all-time list.

 In 2010, Kostacopoulos led Navy to its fourth 30-win season in the last five years, and seventh in academy history.
 Kostacopoulos helped guide the 2010 senior class to a total of 117 victories - the most by any class in program history.
 As a team in 2010, Kostacopoulos helped the Mids to top-10 marks in program history in several offensive categories, including: batting average (.314, seventh), runs (328, fifth), hits (522, third) and RBIs (298, fourth).